0cirius0/Subdomains-Tracker/README.md

 * any new domain is added => New Domain = More attack vectors
 * a older domain becomes vulnerable for subdomain takeover

+This bot should be run on a VPS(or either you are among the ones whose system runs 24/7)

+Run the script and leave it running in background.
 ## Setup
 1. Clone the repo.
 2. Head over to [Discord Developer](https://discord.com/developers/applications) and create a new application.